rnestler/sps-speaker-notes/day-2/speaker-notes-6.md

 # Johannes Kolbe — More Than Pixels - Unlock your image data with Vision-Language Models

+\newpage

+## Biography

+Hey all 👋

+I'm a Data Scientist at celebrate company by day and an AI storyteller by night.

+After experiences in research at Fraunhofer Fokus Institute and tinkering with sensor setups for autonomous vehicles, I decided to get more hands-on and joined celebrate company, where I'm now helping our customers to design amazing products with the help of Machine Learning.

+I hold a Master's degree in Computer Science with a focus on cognitive systems from TU Berlin.

 ## Abstract

 Join us on two Vision-Language Adventures!